afrozsahar04/FPGA-based-RISC-V-Processor-for-wearable-AI-Applications/README.md

 # RISC-V Processor Implementation

-This repository contains a complete single-cycle RISC-V processor designed and implemented in Verilog.
+This repository contains a complete RISC-V processor designed and implemented in Verilog on FPGA.

 ## Folder Structure